agnwinds/python/docs/sphinx/source/radiation.rst

 Spectra from a model grid (details)
 ===================================

-Sirocco was initially written to model the winds of cataclysmic variables (CVs).
+SIROCCO was initially written to model the winds of cataclysmic variables (CVs).
 Although the spectra of the disks of cataclymic variables are often modelled in terms of blackbodies, the spectra of CVs show clear evidence of features that arise from the i disk (as well as the wind).
 The features that arise from the disk resemble in many respects those that arise from an appropriately weighted set of stellar atmospheres.
-To allow for this possibility, Sirocco can be configured to read a set of models characterized by a temperature and log g, and produce spectra of either the central object or the disk by interpolating on t and log g.
+To allow for this possibility, SIROCCO can be configured to read a set of models characterized by a temperature and log g, and produce spectra of either the central object or the disk by interpolating on t and log g.
 The data that must read in consists of a file that associates a temperature and log g with the indvidual spectra.